 “How much?
 I’m not trying to look good, but I’m very well-paid.
 Giving a few thousand to remove this thing from my house wouldn’t be a problem.”
 Karim proudly proclaimed while trying to squeeze her way around the room.

 “Two million plus taxes.
-Continental currency, of course.”
+Continental ducats, obviously.”

 If it wasn't for the clicking of jewels, Anna's answer would have sent the room to absolute silence.
 That ridiculous number she gave as a price not only killed the conversation but also made Karim freeze in place.